clabordec/user-security-group-creation/README.md

 </p>

 <h1>Creating Users and Security Groups</h1>
-This project outlines the creation of both users and security groups within Active Directory<br />
+This project outlines the creation of both user accounts and security groups within Active Directory<br />

 <h2>Environments and Technologies Used</h2>